ergoplatform/oracle-core/README.md

 ## Invite new oracle to the running pool

 To invite a new oracle the person that bootstrapped the pool need to send one oracle token and one reward token.
 On bootstrap X oracle and reward tokens are sent to the `oracle_address`, where X is the total oracle token quantity minted on bootstrap.
-Besides the tokens the `oracle_config.yaml` config file that you are running now should be sent as well.
-Be carefull to cleanup the `node_api_key` and `oracle_address` fields before you send it and instruct the invited oracle to set them to their liking.
+Besides the tokens the config file that you are running now should be sent as well.
+Run `oracle-core print-safe-config`, send it, and instruct the invited oracle to set  `node_ip`, `node_api_key` and `oracle_address` to their liking.

 ## Joining a running pool